dasec/HDA-HQSwap/README.md

 Any use of this dataset must comply with ethical guidelines and the terms of use set forth by the authors.
 Commercial use, redistribution, or any application outside of legitimate research must be coordinated with the authors.
 The dataset contains synthetic or manipulated facial images generated via face-swapping techniques.
 These images are not representative of real individuals and should not be used to infer identity, consent, or personal attributes.
 For questions, collaboration, or clarification regarding the dataset, please contact:
-Philipp Srock (philipp.srock@h-da.de) and Juan E. Tapia (juan.tapia-farais@h-da.de) at Department of Computer Science, Hochschule Darmstadt, University of Applied Sciences, Germany.
+Philipp Srock (philipp.srock@h-da.de) and Juan E. Tapia (juan.tapia-farias@h-da.de) at the Department of Computer Science, Hochschule Darmstadt, University of Applied Sciences, Germany.